Mended futures for every family.

 In addition to working with children and teens, she has many years of experience working with adults, couples, and families.
 Her areas of specialty include mood disorders, anxiety, trauma, self-esteem, ADHD, anger, impulse control, oppositional behaviors, life transitions, CBT techniques, mindfulness, grief and loss, family conflict, parenting, and behavioral issues.

-Luda’s diverse background provides her with the unique ability to connect with people from different cultural, religious, and socio -economic backgrounds.
+Luda’s diverse background provides her with the unique ability to connect with people from different cultural, religious, and socio-economic backgrounds.
 Her passion is to help those who face hard and challenging circumstances in life.
-Additional engineering education supports her analytical treatment approach.
+Additionally, her engineering education supports her analytical treatment approach.

 Avery is currently a Resident in Counseling and earned a Master of Arts degree in Professional Counseling from Liberty University in 2010.
 He has 15 years of experience providing counseling services to individuals in a variety of therapeutic settings including outpatient, public schools, and the community.
 While he has experience with individuals of all ages, his primary focus is older adolescents and adults.
 Avery utilizes an eclectic theoretical approach to meet the individual needs of clients, grounded primarily in cognitive behavioral therapy, person centered, and motivational interviewing.
 He works with individuals experiencing a variety of issues including, but not limited to, anxiety, depression, grief, relationship/family difficulties, trauma, sexual orientation, gender identity, food/eating concerns, addiction, and general life stress.